criticalcsed/criticalcsed/program.md

 # What about tuition and fees?

 For the Spring 2022 and 2023 cohort (which began in Spring 2021), Spring quarter tuition, fees, and the NES exam fee will be covered by a grant the team has received from the National Science Foundation.
 The team is seeking funding to subsidize future cohorts.

+# How do I apply?

+To apply to the Secondary Masters in Teaching program, first review the [admissions requirements](https://education.uw.edu/programs/teacher/secondary/apply-now/application%20requirements) and the [online application](https://education.washington.edu/admissions/preparing-your-application-uw-college-education).
+All secondary candidates have a range of exams to complete prior to applying.
+You'll want to think carefully about which endorsement area in addition to CS you'd like to pursue (math, science, social studies, language arts, or world languages), and be sure to complete the coursework necessary for those specific endorsements prior to applying.

+The [deadlines](https://education.uw.edu/admissions/deadlines?_ga=2.132379149.263362124.1621211241-27049089.1577997472) for the program are the **beginning of October** each year, for Spring start the following calendar year.
+That means you'll want to prepare materials and ask any questions that you have the summer before you want to apply.

+Reach out to the College for any questions about the Masters in Teaching.
+If you have questions about the CS endorsement, you can reach Professor [Amy J. Ko](mailto:ajko@uw.edu) with any questions.